 Work: Unhelpful Stuff

-I've got the stamina (and hyperfocus) to do large amounts of repetitive work really consistently but that doesn't mean I don't find it boring and would prefer to use my brain for complex thinky stuff - so make sure I get a balance of both.
+I've got the stamina (and hyperfocus) to do large amounts of repetitive work really consistently but that doesn't mean I don't find it boring sometimes and would prefer to use my brain for complex thinky stuff - so make sure I get a balance of both.

 Finally, feel free to ask me what it's like to be autistic or how I'm feeling about things.
 For years I assumed everyone felt pretty much the same way about environmental and sensory stuff as I do - and I imagine that works both ways.
 Some of my autistic traits make no sense to others (or me!) but by sharing experiences we can have a better awareness of how we all tick.